Millions of Shiite Muslims across the world commemorate the mourning day of Ashoura | Law-Order

 Authorities have begun stepping up their enforcement of mandatory hijab, or headscarf, laws for women in recent weeks.

 The main Ashoura processions will be held in the eastern city of Lahore in the Punjab province, where thousands of police officers have been deployed.
-Processions also will be held in Karachi and elsewhere.
+There will also be processions in Karachi and elsewhere.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)